How to choose a dog walker

 Transport

-Again this comes down to doing your research.
-Ask how the dogs will be transported and what systems are in place to ensure they are secure if travelling in a car not crate.
-At Jog My Dog we put dogs in their own individual crate unless they are from the same household (with owner agreement) or they are very well known to each other and small enough to still fit comfortably.
-If dogs are unhappy travelling in a crate – and some are – then we ask owners to leave out a harness so that we can strap them in with our doggy seat belts.
-Any dogs that are in the boots have a long leash attached to them which is in turn attached to the vehicle in some way, so that they do not bomb out of the car when the boot is opened.
+At Jog My Dog, safety is a top priority.
+Dogs are transported in their own individual crates unless they are from the same household (with owner consent) or are very well known to one another and can still travel comfortably together.
+For dogs that are unhappy travelling in a crate — and some are — we ask owners to provide a harness so we can secure them using dog seat belts.
+Any dogs travelling in the boot area are also attached via a long lead secured to the vehicle, preventing them from jumping out when the boot is opened.

 How many dogs will they walk with?